 I have to admit, I shy away from bottled BBQ sauces.
-I do make an exception and occasionally I’ll pick up a bottle or two of Weber’s sauces, which are not only flavorful, but not made with high-fructose corn syrup.
+I do make an exception and occasionally I’ll pick up a bottle or two at the store.
 But, if you like making your own sauces, a store-bought sauce can make a great starting point.
 Or you can do like I did and make a copycat version of a pre-made sauce, like this Bull’s Eye barbecue sauce.

 I smoked a few racks of St. Louis-style ribs that were rubbed down first overnight with a copycat of Famous Dave’s rib rub.
 With only 30 minutes left in the smoke session I slathered the ribs with this great sauce.
 That extra 30 minutes lets the sauce set up on the ribs.